 There are three reasons for this recommendation:

-A laboratory that reports eGFR numeric values > 60 mL/min/1.73 m2 should consider using the CKD-EPI equation.
-Although the CKD-EPI equation is, on average, more accurate for values > 60 mL/min/1.73 m2 than is the MDRD Study equation, the influence of imprecision of creatinine assays on the uncertainty of an eGFR value is greater at higher eGFR values and should be considered when determining the highest eGFR value to report.
+A laboratory that reports eGFR numeric values > 60 mL/min/1.73 m2 should use the CKD-EPI equation, because the CKD-EPI equation is more accurate for values > 60 mL/min/1.73 m2 than is the MDRD Study equation.
+However, the influence of imprecision of creatinine assays on the uncertainty of an eGFR value is greater at higher eGFR values and should be considered when determining the highest eGFR value to report.

-The following sample eGFR reports were developed using the Original MDRD Study equation:
+The following sample eGFR reports were developed using the IDMS traceable MDRD Study equation:

 Sample eGFR report for a 63-year-old woman